An Open Letter to Prince Harry

 You Rebranded.

-A lined-paper open letter about royalty, resentment, reinvention, and what freedom can look like when it is heavily managed.
-You had everything.
-Then you lit a match.
+A lined-paper open letter about royalty, resentment, reinvention, and what freedom looks like when it is heavily managed.
+You had sympathy on your own terms.
+That is the rarest thing in public life.
+And then you lit a match.

 You believe Harry was genuinely trapped and that grief plus institution explains most of this.
-The letter is for you too.
+The letter gives you the fair reading too.

 Dear Harry,